fxstein/GoProX/README.md

 I tried to keep the tool as simple as possible.
 This undoubtedly will come with limitations for certain use-cases.
 Feel free to drop me a line or a PR with enhancements.

+## Credits & Disclaimers

+GoProX is not related to GoPro Inc or its products.
+It is not supported nor endorsed by GoPro Inc.
+GoProX is not related to Apple Inc, Blackmagic Design Pty Ltd or any other products or platforms referred to as part of the description or documentation of the tool unless explicitly stated.
+GoProX leverages the [exiftool](https://exiftool.org) by Phil Harvey to extract common GoPro metadata to name and tag images and videos for further processing.

+GoProX leverages the [GeoNames](https://www.geonames.org) database by Marc Wick to perform GPS-based geocode lookups of timezones and related data.